 In conversation with local authorities and venues, and in line with current government guidance, we have implemented a range of measures to ensure the health and safety of our audiences and staff at all times.
 These measures are under constant review, and apply across all of our performances at all venues that we are providing ticketing for.
-Please note that there may be some differences for some venues, such as the Lawrence Batley Theatre, Roman Theatre of St Albans and Brighton Open Air Theatre, who have their own Covid-19 policies in place.
+Please note that there may be some differences for some venues who have their own Covid-19 policies in place.
 Please refer to their respective websites for more information.

 Arriving at the venue

 We will be opening the gates for each performance at least one hour before the show start time, to allow everybody to arrive at their leisure and avoid large queues outside the venue.
 All tickets will be digital, and checked without contact at a social distance at the gate.

 All audience members will be asked to sanitise their hands at the entrance to the venue, and hand sanitiser will be available at the venue gates and at points in the venue itself.

 You’re are welcome to use the loo at any time during the performance, please bear this in mind to help reduces queues in the interval or at the beginning and end of the show.

 Each household or social bubble will be seated at a safe distance from other households or social bubbles, in line with government guidance at the time of the performance.
 We will contact all ticket holders if government guidance changes in advance of the performance, but will endeavour in as many cases as possible to provide socially-distanced seating for those who would like it.